grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ca.md

 mechanisms supporting security and privacy status reporting

+### ca-7.4: Risk Monitoring

+Ensure risk monitoring is an integral part of the continuous monitoring strategy that includes the following:

+Effectiveness monitoring;

+Compliance monitoring; and

+Change monitoring.

+Risk monitoring is informed by the established organizational risk tolerance.
+Effectiveness monitoring determines the ongoing effectiveness of the implemented risk response measures.
+Compliance monitoring verifies that required risk response measures are implemented.
+It also verifies that security and privacy requirements are satisfied.
+Change monitoring identifies changes to organizational systems and environments of operation that may affect security and privacy risk.

+risk monitoring is an integral part of the continuous monitoring strategy;

+effectiveness monitoring is included in risk monitoring;

+compliance monitoring is included in risk monitoring;

+change monitoring is included in risk monitoring.

+Assessment, authorization, and monitoring policy

+organizational continuous monitoring strategy

+system-level continuous monitoring strategy

+procedures addressing continuous monitoring of system controls

+assessment report

+plan of action and milestones

+system monitoring records

+impact analyses

+status reports

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with continuous monitoring responsibilities

+organizational personnel with information security and privacy responsibilities

+Mechanisms supporting risk monitoring

 ### ca-9: Internal System Connections

 Authorize internal connections of {{ insert: param, ca-09_odp.01 }} to the system;